flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

   });
 }

-// The entry point for the isolate static dataLoader(SendPort sendPort) async {
+// The entry point for the isolate. static dataLoader(SendPort sendPort) async {
   // Open the ReceivePort for incoming messages.
   ReceivePort port = new ReceivePort();